timescale/docs/promscale/visualize-data/apm-experience.md

     extension:
     1. Check if the extension is available: `SELECT * FROM pg_available_extensions WHERE name='timescaledb_toolkit';`
-        <highlight
+        <highlight type="note"> If the query returns no results, the extension is not
-        type="note> If the query returns no results, the extension is not available for installation in your database.
+         available for installation in your database.
 To make it available follow [these instructions](install-toolkit).
          </highlight>